Exclusive: EU frets naval mission off Libya could draw more migrants to sea

 The options are due to be discussed by EU foreign ministers at a meeting in Luxembourg on Monday that will now be dominated by the latest migration disaster in the Mediterranean after a boat capsized off the Libyan coast, killing up to 700 migrants.

-A spokeswoman confirmed Mogherini was planning to present proposals to member states on how the EU may help a Libyan unity government -- “if and when” one is set up -- and that these included a possible use of EU military resources.
-EU diplomats said any such military mission was unlikely in the near future.

 Another option suggested in the paper is that EU soldiers could secure oil installations in Libya to let international oil firms resume operations.
-Preventing Libyan factions obtaining arms funded by oil shipments from installations under the control of militias is a priority for international powers.
+Preventing Libyan factions shipping in arms funded by outward shipments of oil from installations under the control of militias is a priority for international powers.

-European diplomats said neither military option had much support from EU states, though Mogherini’s former colleagues in the Rome government were pushing for more collective action to stabilize Italy’s former colony and to stem the flow of refugees landing on its own shores.
+European diplomats said neither military option had much support from EU states, though Mogherini’s former colleagues in the Rome government were pushing for more collective action to stabilize Italy’s former colony and to stem the flow of refugees and African economic migrants landing on its own shores.

 The EU, accused by rights groups of inaction over the migration crisis, is pinning its hopes on U.N. attempts to broker a political agreement between Libya’s two rival governments, trusting this will ease pressure behind migration.